 Applying Shading and Border Styles using Table Styles in Word

-Within the Table Design tab, you will find a selection of pre-defined table styles to choose from.
+Within the Table Design tab, you will find a selection of pre-defined table styles.
 These styles have been designed to make your Table formatting process quick and easy.

-1. Hover your mouse over each of the styles to preview how it would look if you added it to your table.
+1. Hover your mouse over each style to preview how it would look if you added it to your table.
 You can then select which option you like to apply.

 Table Design tab in Word